 Minimum wage rates

-These increases are broadly similar to last year’s increase but for anyone who employs full time minimum wage workers, it’s going to cost almost £650 extra this year.
+These increases are broadly similar to last year’s increase but for anyone who employs full time minimum wage workers, it’s going to cost almost £650 extra per employee this year.

 Auto enrolment pension contributions

 The minimum contribution for employees goes up from 1% to 3%;